denisetiya/simpleAI/README.md

 ## Node js API

-If you when you see the api overflow, you can visit [here](https://github.com/denisetiya/ai-api).
+If you want to see the api overflow, you can visit [here](https://github.com/denisetiya/ai-api).

 ## Let's Chat!